-The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines, especially throughout the COVID-19 pandemic.
+The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines.

-In this installment, AMA member Elisa Choi, MD, an internist and infectious disease specialist, discusses what patients need to know about COVID-19 antiviral pills.
+In this installment, AMA member Elisa Choi, MD, an internist and infectious diseases physician, discusses what patients need to know about COVID-19 antiviral pills.

-“There's also a second pill called molnupiravir,” she added, noting that when this antiviral enters the bloodstream, it blocks the ability of the SARS-CoV-2 virus to replicate.”
+“There's also a second pill called molnupiravir,” she said, noting that when this antiviral “enters the bloodstream, it blocks the ability of the SARS-CoV-2 virus to replicate.”

 “The second medication, molnupiravir, has a lower efficacy rate compared to Paxlovid,” she said.
 “The rate of reduced hospitalization or death was about 30% compared to the placebo group.”